 It’s been interesting watching the idea of digital money, like cryptocurrency, start to catch on.
 I think the idea of paying with credit and debit cards in our society has distanced ourselves from physical paper money.
 I rarely carry cash and I hardly use a credit card anymore because I love to pay with my phone every chance I get.
 In fact, I’m disappointed on the rare occasions when I can’t pay with my phone.

 Services like venmo, zelle, cash app, paypal, etc. make it easier to split the bill when dining with friends and family.
-We just whip out the phone, start up the app and a money transfer is completed with a few clicks.
+We just whip out the phone, start up the app and a money transfer is initiated with a few clicks.

-Online banking, but especially banking from our mobile devices makes the idea of a digital wallet full of cryptocurrencies more palatable and comforting.
+Online banking, but especially banking from our mobile devices, makes the idea of a digital wallet full of cryptocurrencies more palatable and comforting.

 I plan to go into more detail on how to get involved in the cryptocurrency space, if that’s what you choose to do.
 Many of my friends are daily traders.
 Some of my friends just buy and hold specific coins.
 I’m fascinated with the idea of mining the coins like bitcoin, dash, ethereum and many others.